Milwaukee Bucks: 2014–2018: under Jason Kidd

-2018–present: under Mike Budenholzer
+2018–2023: under Mike Budenholzer

 On May 17, 2018, the Bucks announced former San Antonio Spurs' assistant coach and former Atlanta Hawks head coach Mike Budenholzer as their new head coach.
 On August 26, 2018, the Bucks' new arena, Fiserv Forum, opened to the public.

 Since 2018, the Bucks host Pride Night at Fiserv Forum, an event to celebrate the LGBTQ+ community.
-On January 2023, the annual event was hosted for the 5th time.
+On January 22, 2022, the annual event was hosted for the 5th time.

 The Bucks stormed through their 2018–19 regular season, racing out to a 25–10 start en route to finishing 60–22, the fifth 60-win season in franchise history and the first time they had won that many in a regular season since the 1980–81 season.
 They also finished with the league-best record for the second time in franchise history, equalling their 1970–71 championship season.
 This earned them home-court advantage in any playoff series for the first time since 2001, and only the second time in the new millennium.
 On April 22, 2019, the Bucks swept the Detroit Pistons for their first playoff series win since 2001.
 On May 8, they eliminated the Boston Celtics in five games to reach their first Conference Finals since 2001, where they lost to the eventual league champion Toronto Raptors in six games.
 After the season, Giannis Antetokounmpo was named the league's Most Valuable Player.
 General Manager Jon Horst won the NBA Executive of the Year award.

 In their 2019–20 season, the Bucks clinched a playoff berth after the team's 56th regular-season game, becoming the fastest team to clinch a playoff spot measured by the number of games played and by the calendar date (February 23) since the NBA changed its playoff format in 1984.
 Following the suspension of the 2019–20 NBA season, the Bucks were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
 On August 26, the Bucks’ players refused to play in their playoff matchup against the Orlando Magic following the shooting of Jacob Blake by police.
 Antetokounmpo received his second consecutive Most Valuable Player award after returning home from the NBA Bubble upon the Bucks losing in the semi-finals of the 2020 NBA playoffs to the Miami Heat.
 During the first possession of a 2020–21 regular season game against the Detroit Pistons on January 6, both teams took a knee in protest to the announcement that criminal charges would not be filed against police officers in the Blake shooting.
 The Bucks held the ball for seven seconds in reference to Blake's seven gunshots.